National Human Trafficking Lawyers

 According to the United States Criminal Code, human trafficking occurs when one person uses deception, fraud, abduction, or other coercion to force another person into labor, which often takes the form of prostitution, agricultural work, or other forced servitude.
 Human trafficking may also refer to any instance in which persons are transported, recruited, received, or otherwise exploited for such purposes.
 Anyone can become a victim of human trafficking, though women, children, and low-income individuals tend to be the most vulnerable.

-What to Do if You Have Been a Victim of Trafficking
+What to Do if You Have Been a Victim of Human Trafficking

 If you have been exploited by a trafficker, you may be able to bring a civil lawsuit against them in order to remedy your pain, suffering, and other damages.
 You may also be able to take action against any parties who were complicit in your being trafficked, including hotel staff, so-called “johns,” websites that facilitated trafficking, and any other group, person, or entity involved in the process.